flash62au/EngineDriver_Home/docs/operation/faq.rst

   Note: Make sure that the ``Drop Loco before acquire?`` preference is set to 'No'.

   A2.
-Normal Consists
+DCC 'Advanced Consists' (CV19)

-  Note you can't create a normal consist with |ed|, but you can control one if it has already been setup.
+  Note you can't create a DCC 'Advanced Consists' (CV19) with |ed|, but you can control one if it has already been setup.

   |todo|